Filter Cloths 101 & FAQ

 These fibers are single, smooth, rounded extrusions.
 “Mono” cloths have excellent cake release characteristics and resistance to blinding.
 This style has low particle retention.
 To provide a layman’s visual, this material is very similar to fishing line.
 These cloths have the advantage of being more permeable, allowing for higher flow rates.

 Multifilament or “Spun” Fibers

 Compared to the “mono” fiber above being similar to fishing line, with “multifilament” threads, think “yarn.”
 The fibers vary in size, but are grouped together in a single strand.
 Multifilament fibers feature good particle retention and are very durable, since a break in a single thread has very little impact on the overall stability of the cloth.

 CGR vs. NG

 “CGR” is an acronym for “Caulked, Gasketed, Recessed chamber.”
 CGR plates should provide a virtually leak-proof filter press.
 Cloths for these plates are octagon shaped, with a caulking rope or cord sewn into the edge of the cloth.
 “NG” means “Non-Gasketed.”
 The NG cloth is faster and simpler to install, though the trade off is that occasionally some dripping can happen when using NG cloths.

-A latex coating can be added to the edges of an NG cloth to help prevent leaks.
+A latex coating can be added to the edges of an NG cloth to help reduce wicking.

 “Cubic Feet per Minute” is the measure of flow or air permeability of the cloth media.

 The most common are plain, twill, and satin (or sateen).

-- Twill Weave adds a diagonal rib or line to the weave, adding strength at the expense of some stability.
+- Twill Weave adds a diagonal rib or “twill” line into the weave, adding strength at the expense of some stability.
 These diagonals are caused by moving the yarn intersection one weft thread higher on successive warp yarns.
 Cake release is average.

 Filter Cloth Materials